 “In his young days, he was lively and full of fun, but he talked about his feelings”, Joanne disclosed.

 Joanne soon graduated and moved on to Florida State University (to study with its composer-in-residence, the Hungarian-American virtuoso Ernst von Dohnányi, no less).
 Fred had recently graduated and headed to New York for an apprenticeship at NBC Television studios.

 The pair kept in touch by writing letters.
 Correspondence between the two friends was mainly plutonic.
-That is, until one special letter.
-The one where Fred simply asked for her hand in marriage.
+That is, until one special letter where Fred simply asked for her hand in marriage.